VPA Service Learning and Leadership Grant ProgramCongratulations to the recipients of the 2015-16 VSLLP Grant Awards:

 Click here to see a list of schools and projects from prior years.

-The Vermont Principals’ Association is pleased to partner with the Vermont Student Assistance Corporation to offer the VPA Service Learning and Leadership Grant Program (VSLLP) to member schools for the 2012-2013 school year.
-The maximum amount of each award is $2,000.
-At this time, we anticipate the awarding of 10-12 grants this year.
+The Vermont Principals’ Association is pleased to partner with the Vermont Student Assistance Corporation and the Bay & Paul Foundation to offer the VPA Service Learning and Leadership Grant Program (VSLLP) to member schools.

-The VPA Service Learning and Leadership Grant Program has provided over $40,000 in assistance to 23 elementary, middle, and high schools to develop and implement projects that help schools build community and student leadership through service learning.
+The VPA Service Learning and Leadership Grant Program has provided over $75,000 in assistance to elementary, middle and high schools implementing projects that build community and student leadership through service learning.

 Information about the next round of applications will be posted at the beginning of the 2016 - 17 school year.
 Contact Bob Hingston at the VPA with any questions.